valderman/ccwf/README.md

 directories.
 Please exercise caution when updating the CSS and HTML in these directories, as you might inadvertently break the site for mobile devices.
-Make sure to test any changes both in your normal browsing environment and with your browser window shrunk to less 750 pixels wide.
+Make sure to test any changes both in your normal browsing environment and with your browser window shrunk to less than 800 pixels wide.

 Day to day tasks